StefanMunnes/SICSS_2023/group_projects/The rising star sign/Nicole.md

 # Nicole
 ___
 ## What is your general topic / research field of interest (e.g., gender, extremism, social movements)?
-gender, sexuality, family, inequality (economic, subjectivem health)
+gender, sexuality, family, inequality (economic, subjective, health)

 ___
 ## What is your specific research idea, if you have one?